Telephone number 800-282-2882 and the email address lrushbo at EIBnet.us.

 Don't go away.

-Of course we're gonna be here tomorrow.
+Of course, we're going to be here tomorrow.

-Remember Donald Trump from the get-go.
+Remember, Donald Trump from the get-go.